libops/captcha-protect/README.md

 When possible, you want to keep regex disabled as seen in the example benchmark below.

-However, when needed it can be enabled with `useRegex: true`
+However, when needed it can be enabled with `mode: regex`

 ```
 $ go mod init bench